Spirit Catches And You Fall Down

 If you or someone you know experiences symptoms that might be described as "the spirit catches you and you fall down," here are some tips and expert advice to consider:

 • Consider cultural context: If you come from a culture where the belief in spirits is strong, acknowledge and respect those beliefs.
-However, don't let cultural beliefs prevent you from seeking medical attention.
+Even so, don't let cultural beliefs prevent you from seeking medical attention.

 • Address stress and trauma: If stress or trauma might be contributing to the symptoms, seek professional help from a therapist or counselor.
 Addressing underlying emotional issues can often improve physical symptoms as well.